leverdeterre/shakeMyApps-appScan-blog/_posts/2022-08-27-crypto-bitcoin-wallet-apps.md

 - **Tracking librairies** are officially implemented on most of the Apps and developers provide a message to explain this.
 - **NFC reader** feature seems to be very interesting features implemented only MetaMask & Binance
 - **Siri** usage is used by only MetaMask, maybe for very good usage and this is a great technique to get a little closer to Apple
-- **Calendar** & **Contacts** access are other interesting permissions but not implemented in a lot of Apps.
+- **Calendar** & **Contacts** access are other interesting permissions but not implemented in a lot of Apps, very cool to save things or to invite your contacts?
+Growth Growth Growth
 {: .notice--warning}

 ## 6. App Resources

-In this section, we check to important metrics about the packageing of the App.
+In this section, we check to important metrics about the packaging of the App.
-- How are managed the images? package in Assets (to be optimized by Apple on the App installation), or not?
+- How are managed the images? package in Assets? to be optimized by Apple on the App installation, or not?
 - How is configured the language support?
 Permissions are well localized?
 Is there missing values?

 | App                                                                                                                               | AppScore | Details |